openhab/openhab-addons/bundles/org.openhab.binding.deconz/README.md

 ## Discovery

 deCONZ software instances are discovered automatically in the same subnet.
-Sensors, switches are discovered as soon as a `deconz` bridge Thing comes online.
+Sensors, switches, lights and blinds are discovered as soon as a `deconz` bridge thing comes online.
+If your device is not discovered, please check the DEBUG log for unknown devices and report your findings.

 ## Thing Configuration